Lemonsity/PL_Mind_Dump/README.md

 ---
 ## About me
-- I am an incoming Master's student who is interested in Programming Languages and Mathematics.
+- I am a Master's student who is interested in Programming Languages and Mathematics.
 - I am still very new to research, and I hope to eventually contribute to the programming languages community by developing and exploring the frontier.
 - Some topics I wish to become better at:
 	- Programming Languages: